3.1. Prevalence, aetiology, risk of recurrence

 Percutaneous nephrolithotomy is indicated in renal stones > 2 cm as primary option.

-Follow-up periodically in cases where renal stones are not treated (initially after six months then yearly, evaluating symptoms and stone status, either by ultrasound, kidney-ureter bladder radiography or computed tomography [CT]).
+Follow-up periodically in cases where renal stones are not treated (initially after six months then yearly evaluating symptoms and stone status either by ultrasound or kidney-ureter bladder radiography.
+Use computed tomography (CT) when intervention is required.

 Offer active treatment for renal stones in case of stone growth, de novo obstruction, associated infection, and acute and/or chronic pain.